-During this period, Brixton initiated an internal Environmental, Social and Governance ("ESG") review.
+During 2022, Brixton initiated an internal Environmental, Social and Governance ("ESG") review.
 The purpose of this review was to collect the Company's ESG information and data, identify risks, review existing risk mitigation plans, and analyze potential gaps and opportunities.
-This review is expected to be completed by September 30, 2022.
 Brixton commits to develop an ESG strategy that aligns with early-stage mineral exploration, establish consistent and controlled ESG policies, and engage all stakeholders to pursue a sustainable growth.